xirsys/xturn/README.md

 Future Plans
 ===

+- Profiling needed to make it faster.
+It's gotten a bit slow with recent changes.
 - Create a rotating nonce
 - Get a decent user credential store working with decent timeout capability (it's a little limited at the moment).
 - Get RTP and RTCP working with a new MCU or SFU functionality